Deep-MI/fsqc/README.md

 - A Python version >= 3.4 is required to run this script.

-- Required packages include (among others) the nibabel and skimage package for the core functionality, plus the the matplotlib, pandas, and transform3d packages for some optional functions and modules.
+- Required packages include (among others) the nibabel and skimage package for the core functionality, plus the matplotlib, pandas, and transform3d packages for some optional functions and modules.
 See the `requirements.txt` file for a complete list.
 Use `pip3 install -r requirements.txt` to install these packages.